-The main aim of the present paper is to provide a short and almost self-contained proof of \cite[Theorem C(1)]{DSS}, see the proof of Theorem \ref{thm:DSS-C(1)} below.
+The main aim of the present paper is to provide a short and almost self-contained proof of \cite[Theorem C(1)]{DSS}, which we restate as Theorem \ref{thm:DSS-C(1)} below.
 We call this proof \emph{almost self-contained} because we still need two results from the general theory of topological dynamical systems.
-One is a variant of a result of Kinoshita that guarantees the existence of a dense set of non-transitive points in a non-minimal transitive system (see Theorem \ref{thm:intrans}, \cite[Fact 2]{DY}, \cite[Theorem 4.3.1]{KS}, or \cite{Kinoshita} for the original proof), the second is a result describing the structure of transitive but not totally transitive systems using the notion of a regular periodic decomposition (RPD), see Lemma \ref{lem:terminal_RPD} and \cite{Banks-ETDS}.
+One is a variant of a result by Kinoshita that guarantees the existence of a dense set of non-transitive points in a non-minimal transitive system (see Theorem \ref{thm:intrans}, \cite[Fact 2]{DY}, \cite[Theorem 4.3.1]{KS}, or \cite{Kinoshita} for the original proof); the second is a result describing the structure of transitive but not totally transitive systems using the notion of a regular periodic decomposition (RPD); see Lemma \ref{lem:terminal_RPD} and \cite{Banks-ETDS}.
 We note that these results, together with \cite[Theorem 3.2]{HKO-JDEA} are also used in the original proof of \cite[Theorem C(1)]{DSS}.
 Our proof of \cite[Theorem C(1)]{DSS} is based on two observations that are relatively easy to prove (Theorems \ref{thm:wm-mix-ent} and \ref{thm:trans-min=dp}).
 We show in Theorem \ref{thm:wm-mix-ent} that every weakly mixing map of a space with a free interval must be mixing and have positive entropy.
 Theorem \ref{thm:wm-mix-ent} generalises \cite[Theorem 3.2]{HKO-JDEA}.
-Theorem \ref{thm:trans-min=dp} says that a transitive but not minimal map of a space with a free interval has dense periodic points and is noninvertible.
+Theorem \ref{thm:trans-min=dp} states that a transitive but not minimal map of a space with a free interval has dense periodic points and is noninvertible.
 The proof of the latter combines ideas from \cite[Theorem 1.1]{AKLS} and \cite{Silverman}.

 Finally, note that although Theorem \ref{thm:wm-mix-ent} is a direct corollary of \cite[Theorem C(1)]{DSS}, it was proved independently by the first named author of the present paper around the same time that the results of \cite{DSS} were being written (this is acknowledged in \cite{DSS}, see reference [Kw11] therein).
 We also note that the original proof of \cite[Theorem C(1)]{DSS} uses \cite[Theorem 3.2]{HKO-JDEA} and that a reference to Theorem \ref{thm:wm-mix-ent} may replace the reference to \cite[Theorem 3.2]{HKO-JDEA}.
 Therefore, our proof of \cite[Theorem C(1)]{DSS} seems to be more direct than the original one.
 It also yields \cite[Theorem 3.2]{HKO-JDEA} as an easy corollary, see Theorem \ref{thm:tt-mix}.